 Instruments that took a back seat in the film’s audio mix were heard loud and clear, imbuing the score with something of a new texture, a freshness, and rendering the film’s final moments, piano-heavy in the standard film, lullaby-like here.
-For most of the performance, I was so engrossed that I didn’t get anywhere near as choked up as I thought I might have, but — just as I had whilst standing in front of a Stegosaurus around twenty-four hours before — I teared up a little at the end, as the music crescendoed and the audience applauded, cheered, and whistled their satisfaction.
+For most of the performance, I was so engrossed that I didn’t get anywhere near as choked up as I thought I might have, but I did tear up a little at the end, as the music crescendoed and the audience applauded, cheered, and whistled their satisfaction.

 For my part, that satisfaction didn’t come solely from hearing Jurassic’s iconic themes performed, but from the film’s less iconic (but no less excellent) music, too — a particular highlight being the whole sequence in which Ellie races to the maintenance shed, restores the power, and has her moment of success intruded upon by a Velociraptor.

 And then there were the unexpected surprises — like how great it was to watch Jurassic with a massive audience, the subtleties heard experiencing the film itself (beyond the orchestra) stripped of its soundtrack, and the realisation of just how sparingly the score is used throughout it, great stretches of musical silence highlighting just how effective the soundtrack is when it turns up.